numberoverzero/bloop/docs/user/advanced.rst

     # Although the repr of a column already includes this
     print(some_column.typedef)

-Finally, note that there's nothing specific the the ``Color`` enum in the new type's load or dump functions.
+Finally, note that there's nothing specific to the ``Color`` enum in the new type's load or dump functions.
 One could in fact create a general Enum by passing the enum class in the \_\_init\_\_ method::